 Replicas of ancient helmets, Roman centurion, italic or gladiator.
 Crested Roman Helmets or without crest.
 The plume or crest, served to become visible in the back for their soldiers.
 In imperial times was no longer used.

-Functional medieval Barbuta fabricated from 1.6 mm.
-It includes leather chin strap.
-Barbuta served as the head guard and had as an element that defended the neck ruff ahead and cubrenuca defending the neck from behind.
+Functional medieval barbuta made of 1.6 mm steel.
+Includes leather chin strap.
+The barbuta served as shelter for the head and had as element the gola that defended the neck in front and the cover that defended the neck from behind.

 medieval helmet with shield and belt adjustment.
 Perimeter: 57-58 cms.